Skip to main content

 Gurasa

-Thick, fluffy Sudanese pancake bread cooked on a griddle.
-Often served with ful medames or stews.
+A thick, fluffy Sudanese pancake bread cooked on a griddle.
+It usually shows up alongside ful medames or stews.

 Salata Aswad be Zabadi